 When the sheets are crumpled into a ball, this task is exceedingly more difficult.
 Stains get missed.
 And worse, without pre-wash spot-treatment, these stains can become permanent.
 So it’s off to the store for more linens.

 Yes, dealing with stains can be a bit unpleasant.
 But they are going to happen regardless.
-It’s better for you and your cleaning team if they are easily spotted and treated right away.
-Plus, it saves time when the cleaning team needs to do deep cleaning on the rental property with limited time!
+It’s better for you and your if they are easily spotted and treated right away.
+Plus, it saves time when the needs to do on the with limited time!

 Easier for you.
 Easier for the guests.
-Easier for your recurring cleaning service.
+Easier for your .
 It’s a win for everyone.

 And since I could talk about linens and linen maintenance all day (seriously!), here are some bonus tips for you for treating linen stains.